+Customer Name: A Peebles (If applicable)

+Comment Reference: LDP01/MIR/CONS/00168/1/003 Comment Method: OLDP Customer Type: Individual

+Resident

+Verbatim Comment:

-Customer Name: A Peebles (If applicable) Comment Reference: LDP01/MIR/CONS/00168/1/003 Comment Method: OLDP Customer Type: Resident Verbatim Comment: I do not agree with there being closer links with Land and Visitor Management.
+I do not agree with there being closer links with Land and Visitor Management.
 However I would agree that closer links between communities and Land and Visitor Management might be beneficial providing the Communities contribution was given proper consideration.
 Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.3 Main issues, potential options and solutions >> 4.3.3 Rural Economy Question 3: Do you agree that closer links with Land and Visitor Management would be beneficial?
-Customer Reference: 00169 Organisation: (If applicable) Customer Name: David Morris Comment Reference: LDP01/MIR/CONS/00169/1/003 Comment Method: OLDP Customer Type: Resident Verbatim Comment: I don't understand the question.
+Customer Reference: 00169 Organisation:

+Customer Name: David Morris (If applicable)

+Comment Reference: LDP01/MIR/CONS/00169/1/003 Comment Method: OLDP Customer Type: Individual

+Resident

+Verbatim Comment:

+I don't understand the question.
 It does not make sense.
 You do not state whom the "closer links" are between.
 The over riding principle here must be that local communities must determine what happens in their own patch.
 This seems to be in line with the Scottish Parliament's Community Empowerment Bill.

 Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.3 Main issues, potential options and solutions >> 4.3.3 Rural Economy Question 3: Do you agree that closer links with Land and Visitor Management would be beneficial?
-Customer Reference: 00172 Organisation:

-Customer Name: Greig Morris (If applicable) Comment Reference: LDP01/MIR/CONS/00172/1/003 Comment Method: OLDP Customer Type: Resident Verbatim Comment: I do not understand what closer links with Land and Visitor Management actually means.
-Who are the closer links between?
-If this is closer links between the National Park and the local residents of the area then yes there should be closer links.
-Decision making should always come back to the opinion of the local community rather than what the National Park believes to be in the best interests of the local community.
-Local communities need to be able to determine decisions in their own area.
-Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.3 Main issues, potential options and solutions >> 4.3.3 Rural Economy Question 3: Do you agree that closer links with Land and Visitor Management would be beneficial?
 Customer Reference: 00173 Organisation:

-Customer Name: Isabella Morris (If applicable) Comment Reference: LDP01/MIR/CONS/00173/1/003 Comment Method: OLDP Customer Type: Resident Verbatim Comment: A very ambiguous and misleading question.
+Customer Name: Isabella Morris (If applicable) Comment Reference: LDP01/MIR/CONS/00173/1/003 Comment Method: OLDP Customer Type: Individual Resident Verbatim Comment:

+A very ambiguous and misleading question.
 Local communities must determine what happens in their own area - the Scottish Parliament's Community Empowerment Bill.
+Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.3 Main issues, potential options and solutions >> 4.3.3 Rural Economy Question 3: Do you agree that closer links with Land and Visitor Management would be beneficial?
+Customer Reference: 00174 Organisation:

+Customer Name: Rob Latimer (If applicable)

+Comment Reference: LDP01/MIR/CONS/00174/1/006 Comment Method: OLDP Customer Type: Individual

+Resident

+Verbatim Comment: